View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - pink-red tissue (called granulation tissue) coming out from around the g-tube

 Fortunately, most complications can be quickly and successfully treated when discovered early.

-Once the site is healed, kids who've had a gastrostomy have very few, if any, restrictions related to the tube.
-Some kids might worry about how the tube looks and how others might react.
+When the site is healed, kids have very few, if any, restrictions related to the tube.
+Some might worry about how the tube looks and how others might react.
 If this happens, ask your doctor to recommend a social worker who can help.

 After a few months of healing, your doctor may recommend replacing the longer tube with a "button" — a device that is flatter and lies against the skin of the abdomen.
-This can often be done without surgery in the doctor's office, unless your child's doctor advises otherwise.
+This can often be done without surgery in the doctor's office, unless the doctor advises otherwise.
 The button can be opened for feedings and closed in between feedings or medications.
-For many families, the transition to a button makes tube feedings and care easier and more convenient.
+For many families, moving to a button makes tube feedings and care easier and more convenient.

 If and when the doctor decides that your child is able to take in enough nutrition by mouth, the G-tube or button may be removed.
 Removal takes only minutes and is usually done in the office by the doctor or nurse.